 What to expect from your doctor

-Your doctor will need to know:
+Your health care provider will need to know:

 - When the illness began